zephinzer/godev/README.md

 #### Configuration

 ##### `--dir`
-Specifies the directory to run `godev` from.
+Specifies the directory for commands from GoDev to run from.

+Default: Current working directory

+##### `--watch`
+Specifies the directory for GoDev to watch for changes recursively in.

 Default: Current working directory